reirep/unamur-tests-python-auto/notes.md

 - [ ] create a basic inginous integration [link](https://docs.inginious.org/en/v0.7/admin_doc/install_doc/installation.html#installing-inginious)

+- [ ] add a stop after one fail option to the fuzzer

 - [ ] add a global and per-run timeout

 - [ ] make a simplified interface